 In accordance with the Private Securities Litigation Reform Act of 1995, the Company can obtain a "safe-harbor" for forward-looking statements by identifying those statements and by accompanying those statements with cautionary statements which identify factors that could cause actual results to differ materially from those in the forward-looking statements.
 Accordingly, the following "Management's Discussion and Analysis of Financial Condition and Results of Operations" may contain certain forward-looking statements regarding strategic growth initiatives, growth opportunities and management's expectations regarding orders and financial results for the remainder of 2021 and future periods.
 These forward-looking statements are based on current expectations and current assumptions which management believes are reasonable.
 However, these statements involve risks and uncertainties that could cause actual results to differ materially from any future results encompassed within the forward-looking statements.
-Factors that could cause or contribute to such differences include those risks as described in the Company's filings with the SEC, including the current reports on Form 8-K, which factors are incorporated herein by reference.
-The Company expressly disclaims a duty to provide updates to forward-looking statements, whether as a result of new information, future events or other occurrences.
+Factors that could cause or contribute to such differences include those risks as described in the Company's filings with the SEC, including the current reports on new information, future events or other occurrences.